osp/osp.tools.screenshot/README.txt

 Usage:

-phantomjs shot.js http://osp.kitchen/tools/screenshot/ screenshot_test.png 1000px*2000px
+phantomjs shot.js http://osp.kitchen/tools/screenshot/ screenshot_test.png 1200px*1200px

-For a 1000 wide by 2000 high screenshot of the tool’s homepage.
+For a 1200 wide by 1200 high screenshot of the tool’s homepage (as pictured).

 In the future it should also be possible to make a PDF version, as the underlying phantomjs software is already able to do so.